 At the beginning of the pandemic, mid-March 2020, I posted an offer to independent Melbourne-based musicians on my Facebook page.
 As most of their live performance opportunities got cancelled within just a few days, I wanted to feature emerging artists on my socials to help them reach new audiences.
 To my surprise, quite a few musos made use of that proposal.
 One of them was Ash Ravens.

 PART 39 OF “AM I EVER GONNA SEE YOUR FACE AGAIN?”
-A RANDOM COLLECTION OF UNKNOWINGLY OBVIOUS FACTS ABOUT AUSTRALIAN MUSIC SCENE
+A RANDOM COLLECTION OF UNKNOWINGLY OBVIOUS FACTS ABOUT THE AUSTRALIAN MUSIC SCENE

 Being a professional guitar player, Ash mostly caught my attention because, amongst other things, he plays instrumental music – a genre that is vastly underestimated in the music landscape today.
 So when he asked me to review his album, I thought it would be much more interesting to talk to him directly instead.
 We caught up on Zoom at the beginning of May.
 And before you watch our chat, let me do a bit of introduction.